hassan3111/Neighbourhood-App/README.md

 Ali Hassan

 ## Description
-Neighborhood is a Django website application
+Neighborhood is a Django website application that allows users to be updated about